 About Mineta Transportation Institute

-The Institute is funded by Congress through the US Department of Transportation’s (DOT) Research and Innovative Technology Administration, by the California Legislature through the Department of Transportation (Caltrans), and by other public and private grants and donations, including grants from the US Department of Homeland Security.
-DOT selected MTI as a National Center of Excellence following competitions in 2002 and 2006.
+The Institute is funded by the US Department of Transportation’s (DOT) Office of the Assistant Secretary for Research and Technology (OST-R), the California Department of Transportation (Caltrans), and by other public and private grants and donations, including grants from the US Department of Homeland Security.

-The internationally respected members of the MTI Board of Trustees represent all major surface transportation modes.
+The internationally renowned members of the MTI Board of Trustees represent all major surface transportation modes.
 MTI’s focus on policy and management resulted from the Board’s assessment of the transportation industry’s unmet needs.
-That led directly to choosing the San José State University College of Business as the Institute’s home.

 The Lucas Graduate School of Business at San José State University is the Institute’s academic home.
 MTI conducts research, education programs, and information and technology transfer, focusing on multimodal surface transportation policy and management issues.